TommyJackson85/band-website/README.md

 I used the code from for the header and footer sections of the resume project as a starting point to work from.

 I kept the same structure of the resume project header but I added an image of the band's logo/name and two external inks for the bands Spotify and iTunes accounts.
-Having external link to the bands music on the header is important because this website is primarily used to promote the bands music.
+Having external links to the bands music on the header is important because this website is primarily used to promote the bands music.

-The header has links to each page of website to allow for consistant easy access for users.
+The header has links to each page of the website to allow for consistant easy access for the users.
 On each page, the header indicates to the user which page they are on, by having the related page link button have a lighter background color.
 All of this is so the user won't be lost when navigating around the website.

-Alot of bands have diffent size headers.
-Some are big mast heads while others are slimmer and just contain the needed functionality and display.
+Alot of the band's websites have diffent size headers.
+Some have big mast heads while others are slimmer and just contain the needed functionality and display.

-I decided to make the header medium sized
+I decided to make the header more medium sized.

-There is a photo of the whole band on the header, on smaller screens it is on the top and on larger screens it is too the left.
+There is a photo of the whole band on the header.
+On smaller screens it is on the top and on larger screens it is too the left.
 This image gives new fans an idea of what kind of band the Scorpions are.

-I made the page links small/slim with extra margin space at the bottom, so that black background can be partially seen at the bottom.
+I made the page links small and slim with extra margin space at the bottom, so that black background can be partially seen at the bottom.
 This is so the the links feel they are part of the header and not just attched under the bottom.

 I also kept most of the structure of the footer (from the resume project) in place.